Retirement annuities

 How do you use an annuity in retirement?
 Which annuities are “good” for retirement?
 Annuities, when used appropriately, lower both potential risk and possible reward.

-For significant current income needs, a SPIA is a good tool.
-Longevity risk, or worrying you might run out of money means considerations of DIAs or espectially QLACs.
+A SPIA is a good tool for significant current income needs.
+Longevity risk or worrying you might run out of money means considerations of DIAs or, particularly, QLACs.
 Other annuities must be used more cautiously.

 How do you use an annuity in retirement?
 Wisely!
 First, figure out if you want income or longevity insurance.
 Then, if you want an annuity, buy one; don’t be sold an annuity.